 Business entities registered with California Secretary of State must file and pay at least $800 franchise or annual tax from their incorporation date to current, regardless of business activity.

 - Bring an action or defend itself in court.

 - Receive an automatic extension of time to file.

 - File a claim for refund.

-- File or maintain an appeal before the Board of Equalization.
+- File or maintain an appeal before the Office of Tax Appeals.

 - Begin or continue a protest.

 - Maintain the right to use their name.